10 Fantastic Daytrips (less than 2 hours) from Tampa

 - Location: Clearwater Beach (112 S. Osceola Avenue).
 St. Pete Beach (4700 Gulf Blvd.), Weedon Island Preserve (1800 Weedon Dr NE St. Petersburg)

-- Highlights: Some of the most gorgeous beaches in the state within close proximity, amazing sunset and dolphin cruises, plenty of restaurants and shops in the vicinity, Clearwater Marine Aquarium (A Dolphin Tale filmed here), amazing preserves, excellent birdwatching
+- Highlights: Some of the most gorgeous beaches in the state, amazing sunset and dolphin cruises, plenty of restaurants and shops in the vicinity, Clearwater Marine Aquarium (A Dolphin Tale filmed here), amazing preserves, excellent birdwatching

 - More info on Clearwater and Weedon Island